 9. A portable power station

 These portable power stations from Jackery are seriously impressive – capable of powering your lights, chargers and other devices for hours, and can be charged via your car’s 12v sockets while you drive, or with their own compact solar panel setup.

-A portable power station is also very useful to have at home in case of a blackout, or if you don’t want to run long cords or extension leads to work or play in your yard.
+A portable power station is also a very useful item to have at home in case of a blackout, or if you don’t want to run long cords or extension leads to work or play in your yard.